pacewar/pacewar/README.txt

 HOW TO RUN

-If you have obtained a frozen binary for your system, you can simply run the executable, which should be called something like "pacewar".

-Otherwise, you will need to run the game from source.
-To do this, you will need the following dependencies:
+To run Pacewar, you will need the following dependencies:

 - Python 2 (2.7 or later) or 3 (3.1 or later) <http://www.python.org>
 - Pygame 1.9.1 or later <http://pygame.org/download.shtml>